Mincelot/mobile_app_assignment/deliverables/iteration-01.plan.md

 #### Events

 * We plan to host face to face meetings every Friday at around 4 pm in Bahen.
-These will be code review sessions ensuring that everybody understands each other’s code and team memebers will have a chance to discuss the difficulties they encountered during implementation.
-We will try to come up with a solution of each problem.
+These will be code review sessions ensuring that everybody understands each other’s code and team members will have a chance to discuss the difficulties they encountered during implementation.
+We will try to come up with a solution for each problem.
 In addition, each session will have tasks that must be completed, for example, during the first session, our task was to come up with at least 4 ideas for the project.

-* We will also be having regular online meetings during weekdays and weekends using Skype calls to discuss the project, answer quick questions and stay up to date with each member's progress.
+* We will also be having regular online meetings during weekdays and weekends using Skype calls to discuss the project, answer quick questions and stay up to date on each member's progress.

 #### Artifacts